Peter Musñgi: Career

 As a high school student, Musñgi served as a DJ for a local pop radio station where a relative was the manager.
 Following his stint as a radio personality, he was tapped to provide voice as announcer in commercials and film trailers.

 He became known to the wider public when he accidentally sang the nursery rhyme, "Little Peter Rabbit" over the radio which caught the attention of actress and radio personality, Helen Vela.
 This performance led to Musñgi being dubbed as “Peter Rabbit”.

 Musñgi first joined ABS-CBN Corporation in 1972, as an announcer for the media conglomerate's radio station 101.9 DZMM FM, learning how to play a prepared and approved list of songs as well as doing time check and voiceovers for the station ID.
 He was one of many unemployed after ABS-CBN was shut down following the declaration of Martial Law by President Ferdinand Marcos on September 23, 1972.
 He later worked for various other AM radio stations.

 From 1984 until its closure on September 7, 1986, Musñgi became the voiceover of Banahaw Broadcasting Corporation (BBC).
 He was also the voiceover of Intercontinental Broadcasting Corporation (IBC) from early 1980s to February 1987.
-Six months after ABS-CBN's reopening in September 1986, Musñgi returned to ABS-CBN on March 1, 1987 where he then became its main voiceover since then replacing George Boone Mercado who was the conglomerate's and network's voiceover when ABS-CBN reopened on September 14, 1986 until the launch of Star Network branding in March 1987, notably being the voiceover or announcer of the television channel of the same name, its successor Kapamilya Channel, and Kapamilya Online Live.
+Six months after ABS-CBN's reopening in September 1986, Musñgi returned to ABS-CBN on March 1, 1987 where he then became its main voiceover since then replacing George Boone Mercado who was the conglomerate's and network's voiceover when ABS-CBN reopened on September 14, 1986 until the launch of Star Network branding in March 1987, notably being the voiceover or announcer of the television channel of the same name, and its successors Kapamilya Channel, Kapamilya Online Live, and All TV.

 From 1988 to 1994, he was also station manager of DZMM and DWRR.
 He is a key person in ABS-CBN's Manila Radio Division and ABS-CBN Sports.

 Musñgi was the voiceover for various commercials, such as Zest-O - Way To Go Zest-O and Classic Casino Filipino of Philippine Amusement and Gaming Corporation (PAGCOR) TVCs.

-With the launch of A2Z on October 10, 2020, Musñgi is the media conglomerate's and network's primary voiceover or announcer, with Lloyd Oliver Corpuz of A2Z being the secondary.
+With the launch of A2Z on October 10, 2020, Musñgi is ABS-CBN's primary voiceover or announcer, with Lloyd Oliver Corpuz of A2Z being the secondary.
+He is also the voiceover of GMA Network only with It's Showtime since July 1, 2023 on GTV and GMA, and Kapamilya Channel broadcast feed on All TV since April 15, 2024.